kevin-j-m/kjm-blog/content/posts/coverage.md

 </p>
 {{< /rawhtml >}}

-Branch Coverage tracks execution of different conditional paths and documents how often those different paths are run.
-The unique benefit that this provides over Line Coverage is in conditionals that execute multiple code paths in a single line, such as ternary statements.
-You may have a part of that conditional that’s never run or tested, but you wouldn’t know that if you’re relying on Line Coverage alone.
+Branches coverage tracks execution of different conditional paths and documents how often those different paths are run.
+The unique benefit that this provides over lines coverage is in conditionals that execute multiple code paths in a single line, such as ternary statements.
+You may have a part of that conditional that’s never run or tested, but you wouldn't know that if you’re relying on lines coverage alone.

 #### Benefits

-* It provides a different frame of reference than Line Coverage, which ends up being either coarser or more granular than line coverage in different situations.
+* It provides a different frame of reference than lines coverage, which ends up being either coarser or more granular than line coverage in different situations.
-* For conditionals that lay out multiple code paths on a single line, this provides feedback on their individual execution where Line Coverage only considers whether any part of the line was run.
+* For conditionals that lay out multiple code paths on a single line, this provides feedback on their individual execution where lines coverage only considers whether any part of the line was run.
-* When interested in conditionals, and only conditionals, it has less noise than Lines Coverage.
+* When interested in conditionals, and only conditionals, it has less noise than lines coverage.

 ## Gem Support

-If you'd like to leverage existing abstractions on top of ruby's Coverage module in your current applications, I recommend:
+If you'd like to leverage existing abstractions on top of ruby's coverage module in your current applications, I recommend:

 * [SimpleCov](https://github.com/simplecov-ruby/simplecov) for test coverage.
 It